 - When starting out brushing, people often try to brush the teeth right at the front of their pet’s mouth first.
 Sometimes these teeth (the incisors) can be more “tickly” – so it may help if you start with the side teeth first (the canines and pre-molars) and then move on to the trickier front and back teeth, once your pet becomes more tolerant.

 - Try to brush every day and at the same convenient time, as it will get you into a good routine.
 However, even every other day brushing will have some benefit.

 - When training your kitten, take great care with delicate “milk teeth” (deciduous teeth).
 It is usually inadvisable to brush these (follow your vet’s advice) but you can get your kitten used to gently having their teeth tickled/touched with a tooth brush and then move onto full-scale brushing once their permanent teeth erupt.

 Want to know more?

 Hopefully this answered your questions about how to clean a cat’s teeth.
-However, if you have another question about your cat’s teeth, cat dental care, or any other questions about your feline companion then we’d like to help.
-Submit your question below.
+However, if you have other questions about your cat’s teeth, your cat’s health, or other facts about your feline friend then we’d like to help – sign up to our newsletter below.